2020 Latvian Football Cup

-The 2020 Latvian Football Cup is the 26th edition of the football tournament.
-The competition began on 23 July.
+The 2020 Latvian Football Cup was the 26th edition of the football tournament.
+The competition began on 23 July 2020 and ended on 8 November 2020.
 RFS were the defending champions, having won the previous year's final over Jelgava 3–2 after extra time.
 The cup winners qualified for the 2021–22 UEFA Europa League 1st qualifying round.

 Format

 47 teams took part in the competition.
 Each round was played over single leg and matches took place for 90 minutes, with two halves of 45 minutes.
 If tied after regular time, 30 minutes of extra time were played, consisting of two periods of 15 minutes.
-If the score was still level after this, the match was decided by a penalty shoot-out in order to decide the winner.
+If the score was still leveled after this, the match was decided by a penalty shoot-out in order to decide the winner.
 No seeding was applied at any round.

 Participating teams

 First round

-The draw for the first round was held on 7 July.
+The draw for the first round was held on 7 July, 2020.
 Teams from 2. līga and 3. līga only entered the competition at this point.
 Two teams: FK Valka and FK Alberts got byes to the second round.
 The matches were played between 23 July and 9 August 2020.